 The surname Carbonaro was first found in the year 1120 in the city of Naples, where Guglielmo Carbonelli was landowner of Simmari, in Calabria.

-Important Dates for the Carbonaro family
+Early History of the Carbonaro family

 This web page shows only a small excerpt of our Carbonaro research.
 More information is included under the topic Early Carbonaro History in all our PDF Extended History products and printed products wherever possible.